Studies show that dental phobia, also referred to as dentophobia or odontophobia, is a common issue seen in 30 – 80% of the population.

 - Cope with loss or grief

-Can CBT Benefit Dental Phobia
+Can CBT Benefit Individuals With Dental Phobia

-How CBT Helps People To Overcome Dental Phobia
+How CBT Helps People Overcome Dental Phobia

-Other Options To Manage Dental Phobia
+Other Ways To Manage Dental Phobia

 -

-Relative Analgesia (Happy Gas)
+Relative Analgesia

 -